NinerBull/AccWideUILayoutSelection/README.md

 You can configure the addon by typing `/accwideeditmode` into chat.

+You can change the following options:
-* Toggle whether the Account Wide Layout applies automatically to all new characters (or chars you haven't yet logged into after installing the addon).
+* Whether the Account Wide Options apply automatically to all new characters (or chars you haven't yet logged into after installing the addon).
+* Whether your currently selected Edit Mode Layout is applied Account Wide.
-* Toggle whether your currently visible Action Bars are applied Account Wide.
+* Whether your currently visible Action Bars are applied Account Wide.
-* Toggle whether your current Nameplate Settings are applied Account Wide.
+* Whether your current Nameplate Settings are applied Account Wide.
-* Toggle whether your current Party/Raid Frame Settings are applied Account Wide.
+* Whether your current Party/Raid Frame Settings are applied Account Wide.
-* Toggle whether your current Arena Frame Settings are applied Account Wide.
+* Whether your current Arena Frame Settings are applied Account Wide.
-* Toggle whether the changes above are taken into effect on any or all specs.
-You'll need to do this for every character.
+* Whether the changes above are taken into effect on any or all specs for your character.